To apply to have your overseas qualification assessed, please follow the process outlined below.

 - evidence of Australian residency status (current visa / VEVO Visa Entitlement Verification Online)

-- proof of name change (birth certificate or marriage certificate) (if applicable).
+- proof of name change (e.g. birth certificate or marriage certificate) (if applicable).

-- Send your application form and certified* copies of documents:
+- Scan/PDF your completed application form and certified* copies of your documents.
+Email to email@example.com, or submit via post to:

 Overseas Qualification Unit

 *To be certified, documents must be signed by an Australian Justice of the Peace, or Commissioner for Declarations or other authorised certifying officer.
-A list of certifying officers can be found on the Department of Immigration and Border Protection website.
+Learn more about certifying on the Department of Home Affairs website.

 The assessment process

-The Queensland Government offers free assessment of overseas qualifications for eligible applicants.
-Your application will be considered by the Department of Employment, Small Business and Training's Overseas Qualification Unit.
-This service is free for Queensland residents who have permission to work or study in Australia.
-Application processing times can vary and applications can take up to 10 weeks to process.
+The Overseas Qualification Unit offers a free overseas qualification assessment service for Queensland residents who have permission to work or study in Australia.
+Application processing times can vary and applications can take up to 6 weeks to process.

 The Overseas Qualification Unit can provide you with an assessment advice which compares the educational level of your overseas qualification against the Australian Qualifications Framework (AQF).

-Your overseas qualifications will be assessed using guidelines published by the Australian Government's Qualifications Recognition Policy section.
+Your overseas qualifications will be assessed using guidelines published by the Australian Government Department of Education.
 If your qualification can be assessed under the national assessment guidelines, you will receive written advice of how your qualification compares against the below AQF qualification levels.

 |Level 4||Certificate IV|